 Please find below a set of frequently asked questions and answers that have been posed from the cricket community since the adoption of PlayHQ.
-If you have any further questions please submit them through the NZC ZenDesk by clicking below.

 Yes you can.
 You will need to complete one registration per role that you hold within your club.
 Subsequent registrations are a quick process as the fields will auto populate because you have registered before.